teamviewer/TeamViewerPS/Docs/Help/Add-TeamViewerUserGroupToUserRole.md

 ### -UserRole

-The role to be assigned to the accountIds
+The user role to be assigned to the accountIds

 ```yaml
 Type: Object